UQ-PAC/BASIL/docs/usage.md

 aarch64-linux-gnu-gcc -fno-plt -fno-pic *.c -o *.out
 ```

-To produce assembly from the binary, use either of the following commands:
+To produce assembly from the binary, use:
 ```bash
 aarch64-linux-gnu-objdump -d *.out
 ```